 Role of histones as carriers of epigenetic information in animals

-A novel platform to study the role of histone residues in animals
+A platform to directly test the role of histone residues in animals

 Questions we ask: